-Date (Taiwan Time) Resolutions Opinions from audit committees, and the Company's handling on such opinions 03/07/2018 The draft consolidated financial reports for fiscal years ended December 31, 2017 and 2016 prepared in accordance with International Financial Reporting Standard (IFRS) were submitted for review and approval Audit Committees approved this resolution.
-To approve the Statements of Internal Control System of Y2017 Audit Committees approved this resolution.
+Date (Taiwan Time) Resolutions Opinions from audit committees, and the Company's handling on such opinions 10/30/2019 The Q3 2019 draft consolidated financial reports prepared in accordance with International Financial Reporting Standard (IFRS) were submitted for review and approval Audit Committees approved this resolution.
+12/04/2010 To approve the terms of engagement for year 2020 financial audit and internal control audit with PwC Taipei Audit Committees approved this resolution.
+12/04/2019 To approve the terms of engagement with PwC Hong Kong and Taipei for Year 2020 tax compliance and tax provision services Audit Committees approved this resolution.